MicrosoftDocs/sdk-api/sdk-api-src/content/msacm/nc-msacm-acmformatenumcbw.md

 ### -param pafd

-Pointer to an <a href="https://docs.microsoft.com/windows/desktop/api/msacm/ns-msacm-tacmformatdetails">ACMFORMATDETAILS</a> structure that contains the enumerated format details for a format tag.
+Pointer to an [ACMFORMATDETAILS](/windows/win32/api/msacm/nf-msacm-acmformatdetails)a> structure that contains the enumerated format details for a format tag.

 ### -param dwInstance